alicht/intro-to-express/README.md

 console.log('Server running at http://127.0.0.1:8000/');
 ```

-Other common web-development tasks are not directly supported by Node itself.
-If you want to add specific handling for different HTTP verbs (e.g. GET, POST, DELETE, etc.), separately handle requests at different URL paths ("routes"), serve static files, or use templates to dynamically create the response, then you will need to write the code yourself, or you can avoid reinventing the wheel and use a web framework!
+These common web-development tasks are not directly supported by Node itself.
+-  If you want to add specific handling for different HTTP verbs (e.g. GET, POST, DELETE, etc.),
+-  separately handle requests at different URL paths ("routes")
+-  serve static files
+-  use templates to dynamically create the response,

 # Enter Express

--  Write handlers for requests with different HTTP verbs at different URL paths (routes).
--  Integrate with "view" rendering engines in order to generate responses by inserting data into templates.
--  Set common web application settings like the port to use for connecting, and the location of templates that are used for rendering the response.
--  Add additional request processing "middleware" at any point within the request handling pipeline.

-While Express itself is fairly minimalist, developers have created compatible middleware packages to address almost any web development problem.
-There are libraries to work with cookies, sessions, user logins, URL parameters, POST data, security headers, and many more.

-# What does Express code look like?

-In a traditional data-driven website, a web application waits for HTTP requests from the web browser (or other client).
-When a request is received the application works out what action is needed based on the URL pattern and possibly associated information contained in POST data or GET data.
-Depending on what is required it may then read or write information from a database or perform other tasks required to satisify the request.
-The application will then return a response to the web browser, often dynamically creating an HTML page for the browser to display by inserting the retrieved data into placeholders in an HTML template.

 Express...
 -  provides methods to specify what function is called for a particular HTTP verb (GET, POST, SET, etc.)